ali-rajan/UTSC-Notes/README.md

 This is a repository of my course notes, created using LaTeX.

-Note that the documents have functional cross-referencing with hyperlinks citing theorems and facts (GitHub's default PDF viewer may not support this; you might have to download the files and use a different PDF viewer for clickable hyperlinks).
+The documents have functional cross-referencing with links citing theorems and facts (GitHub's default PDF viewer may not support this; you might have to download the files and use a different PDF viewer for clickable links).

-There is also a fact list after the table of contents in each document (also with working hyperlinks).
+There is also a fact list after the table of contents in each document (also with working links).

 ## LaTeX Configuration and Packages